Mortadella vs Bologna sausage - Health impact and Nutrition Comparison

 Healthier alternatives

-Vegan alternatives are present for bologna sausage, which is not based on processing meat; however, it is based on tofu.
+Vegan alternatives are present for bologna sausage, which is not based on processed meat; however, it is based on tofu.
 Tofu, a derivative of soya beans, is filled with phytoestrogens, which have pros and cons.

 In addition, as a concern to public health, the meat industry is trying to find ways to reduce the nitrate, sodium, and fat levels present in processed meat, such as bologna sausage and mortadella.
 Improvements are being made in turning these foods healthier and reducing their cons in everyday diets.
 (8) (9)